View #IACC 2024 Thematic tracks

 CiFAR, Stolen Asset Recovery (StAR) Initiative, Home Office – United Kingdom, Africa Network for Environment and Economic Justice (ANEEJ) and Association for the Implementation of the UN Convention against Corruption (UNCAC Coalition)

-• Wither Sovereign Wealth?
+• Whither Sovereign Wealth?
 The Nexus of Corruption and Sovereign Wealth Funds

 Sovereign wealth funds (SWFs) have an asset value of over $7.5 trillion, but they are often established in countries like Equatorial Guinea, Saudi Arabia, and Russia, marked by corruption, oppression, and weak rule of law.
 This workshop will educate about SWF corruption risks and help build advocacy for stronger domestic and international checks on their abuse.